What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 Remember, backlinks and social signals are essential to ranking high on Google because it positions you as an authority.

-Paid linking is the practice of buying links to trick the search engines into thinking that a website is an authority on the subject.
+Paid linking is the practice of buying links to trick search engines into thinking that a website is an authority on the subject.
+This is a bad SEO tactic.

 Link farms refer to a group of websites that link to each other for the sole purpose of manipulating search rankings.
 Here’s an illustration.